-I’ve created a list of places that fit any itinerary and appetite – lunch on the go, Panini, pizza, trendy sit down, and local hotspot.
-Besides being a self-diagnosed foodie and professional treasure hunter, I live in this neighborhood so you can safely put your faith in me.
+I’ve created a list of places that fit any itinerary and appetite.
+Lunch on the go, panini, pizza, trendy sit-down, local hotspot, you name it!
+Besides being a self-diagnosed foodie and professional treasure-hunter, I live in this neighborhood so you can safely put your faith in me.
 Now let’s go eat!

 If you know some Italian, you’ll recognize the word “zanzara” to mean mosquito.
 Not quite sure on the logic, but it does roll of your tongue in Italian, so they can get away with it.
 This trendy, but comfortable bistro prides themselves in having an “all day long” attitude.
 You can start with breakfast and then drink into the night.
 All the while feasting on the savory plates like eggplant parmigiana (not served with pasta-this is the true Italian style), yellowfin tuna filet, and endless selections of meats, pastas, and salads.
 Like any good Italian restaurant, the pasta here is homemade.
 You’ll notice a section on the menu called “pick-me ups” with lower prices.
 These are smaller portions for the customer that may not be as hungry, or wants to try various dishes.
 I personally think the latter is a better reason.